Charles Darrow: Commercial sales

 By 1934, Darrow started having the game printed on cardboard, and sold copies in long white boxes to Wanamaker's Department Store in Philadelphia.
 Later that year, Darrow showed his game first to Milton Bradley, who rejected it initially, and later to Parker Brothers.

 Darrow reinvested money from the sales into smaller sets, sold in black cardboard boxes, with boards sold separately from the sets.
 After Darrow started to take orders from other Philadelphia department stores, Parker Brothers reconsidered buying the rights to the game.

 Parker Brothers negotiated the rights to produce the game in large scale from Darrow.
 Darrow sought and received on the game in 1935, which Parker Brothers acquired.
 Within a year, 20,000 sets of the game were being produced every week.
 Monopoly became the best-selling board game in America that year, and it made Darrow the first millionaire game designer in history.

 Parker Brothers also promoted Darrow as the sole inventor of the game, though later research has shown that Magie, Jesse Raiford, Ruth Hoskins, Louis and Ferdinand Thun, and Daniel Layman, among others, were responsible for many – or all – of the game's significant elements collectively.
 Darrow's contribution was the visual appearance of the game and the iconic cartoon-like illustrations on the corner spaces.
 He also standardized the number of houses and hotels (32 and 12, although in his oilcloth version it was 42 and 10).

-A posed photograph of and a credit to Charles B. Darrow appear on the Parker Brothers stock exchange game Bulls and Bears copyrighted in 1936.
+A posed photograph of and a credit to Charles B. Darrow appear on a financial game copyrighted in 1936.
 In this case, Darrow was used as a "celebrity endorser", although he had not created the game.